Quick Answer, Quick Answer, Revenge Trading

 Two losses is the threshold because it's early enough in the spiral to still have rational control.
 After three losses, the cortisol and dopamine-seeking are usually too strong to override with willpower alone.

 I resisted this rule for months because it felt like leaving money on the table.
 Some of my best trading days started with two losers followed by three winners.
 But I tracked the data.
-On days where I continued after two consecutive losses, my average session P&L was -$1,100.
-On days where I stopped at two, my average daily loss was -$340.
+On days where I continued after two consecutive losses, my average session was deeply negative.
+On days where I stopped at two, my average loss was a fraction of that.
 The math isn't close.

 Strategy 2: The Physical Walk Away